The fruit of the righteous is a tree of life. He who is wins souls is wise. Proverbs 11:30

 Moses Intercedes for the People

-28 The Lord heard the sound of your voice and your words when you spoke to me; and the Lord said to me, “I have heard the voice and the words of this people which they have spoken to you.
+28 The Lord heard your words when you spoke to me, and the Lord said to me, “I have heard the words of this people which they have spoken to you.
 All that they have spoken has been well said.
 29 Oh that there were such a heart in them that they would fear me and keep all my commandments always, that it might be well with them and with their children forever!

 32 You shall observe and do therefore as the Lord your God has commanded you.
 You shall not turn away to the right hand or to the left.
 33 You shall walk in all the ways which the Lord your God has commanded you, that you may live and that it may be well with you, and that you may prolong your days in the land which you shall possess.